John 12: Fulfilment of the prophecies of Isaiah (verses 37–43)

 Meyer identifies these words with "the close of the public ministry of Jesus", a point at which there is an assessment of the results of His teaching "in respect to faith in Him".

-Closing observations (12:44–50)
+Closing observations (verses 44–50)

-Verses 44-50 represent the close of Jesus' public ministry.
+Verses 44–50 represent the close of Jesus' public ministry.
 He "cries out" (verse 44), a phrase which the Cambridge Bible for Schools and Colleges says "implies public teaching".
 Verse 36 ("These things Jesus spoke, and departed, and was hidden from them") indicate that the final verses of the chapter act as an "epilogue and recapitulation", "a sort of summary and winding up of His whole testimony", or "the thoughts of St. John as he looked back on the unbelief of Judaism".